 A rich soup, nice in small portions as a starter

 This is a real mid-Atlantic dish: British mincemeat meets North American cranberries, pecans and corn syrup.
 And it is really good.

 Use as a garnish for meat.
 Serve it cold.

 For many people, a creamed spinach dish is often pivotal in getting them to give spinach another chance, after a childhood of being served boiled spinach out of a can.

 The actual work for these rolls will only take about 20 minutes.
 People will go mad for these classic dinner rolls.

 These roasted, caramelized root vegetables taste fantastic.

 Hands down the best-ever make-ahead recipe for mashed potatoes.
 Do not be afraid to serve these at Thanksgiving or Christmas, they are even better than regular mashed potatoes, and it’s one less vegetable side to have to worry about at the last minute.

-A Thanksgiving side dish that is now traditional in America, though it remains relatively unknown in Canada.
-Putting marshmallows on sweet potatoes originated sometime in the 1920s.
+A Thanksgiving side dish that is now traditional in the U.S. Putting marshmallows on sweet potatoes originated sometime in the 1920s.